rootslab/spade/Readme.md

 > that will be executed on the 'ready' event.
 It accepts an optional
 > socket confguration object.
 It returns the current Spade instance.

-> __NOTE__: You don't need to listen for the '_ready_' event, commands
-> will be queued in "offline mode" and written to socket when the
-> connection will be ready.

 ```javascript
 /*
  *